Higher Order Topological Insulator via Periodic Driving: Results

 \section{Results}

 { } In this section, we present our results involving static phases as well as Floquet phases.
-Starting from the static semimetal phase, we discuss the FTI and then analyse both static and Floquet SOTI.
+Starting from the static semimetal phase, we discuss the FTI and then analyze both static and Floquet SOTI.
+At first we discuss the high frequency limit and finally, we show the appearence of dressed corner modes in the Floquet SOTI phase considering intermediate frequency regime.
 We have considered both $t_1, t_2=1$ for all our numerical results and all the parameters having the dimension of energy are scaled with respect to the hopping strength.
-For all the results shown below, we have chosen $\omega=10$.
+For all the results shown below, in the high frequency limit, we have chosen $\omega=10$.